Ashar086/Testify_Granite/README.md

 We welcome contributions from the community.
 If you would like to contribute, please fork the repository and submit a pull request.

 License
-This project is licensed under the MIT License.
+This project is licensed under the @MIT License.